ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

      [Download server certificates](../../../server/security/authentication/certificate-management#export-server-certificates) so that you can download and then import them into another server.
    * **Replace server certificates**
      [Replace server certificates](../../../server/security/authentication/certificate-renewal-and-rotation) by uploading another `.pfx` certificate.
-5. Status of current server certificate.
+5. Status of the current server certificate.
    * Click [Renew now](../../../server/security/authentication/certificate-renewal-and-rotation) to renew a server certificate's expiration period.
     If you did not set up your server with the RavenDB Installation Wizard and Let's Encrypt then **you are responsible** to renew your certificates periodically.
 6. Status of current client certificates active in this server.
 You can remove or [edit client certificates](../../../server/security/authentication/certificate-management#edit-certificate),